smoeding/puppet-haveged/README.md

 ##### `buffer_size`

 Configure the collection buffer size.
-The value must be a string with a numeric value.
+The value must be a an integer value.
 It is interpreted as size in KB.
 Default: `128`

 ##### `data_cache_size`

 Set the data cache size.
-The value must be string with a numeric value.
+The value must be an integer value.
 It is interpreted as size in KB.
 The default is `16`

 ##### `instruction_cache_size`

 Set the instruction cache size.
-The value must be string with a numeric value.
+The value must be an integer value.
 It is interpreted as size in KB.
 The default is `16` or as determined by the CPUID.

 ##### `write_wakeup_threshold`

 Configure the threshold of available entropy.
 The daemon tries to keep the amount of available entropy above this amount of bits.
-The value must be a string with a numeric value.
+The value must be an integer value.
 Default: `1024`

 ##### `service_name`

 The name of the service to manage.
-Normally provided by the `haveged::params` class.
+Normally provided by the module's hiera configuration.

 ##### `service_enable`